apuroop-apz/Docker-Project/dockerProject.md

 `cd essentials`

-Create a **run.sh** file with vim, `vim run.sh`.
+Create a **run.sh** file with vim, `vim run.sh`

+### About run.sh
 This shell script executes all the shell commands before starting a container.

-### About run.sh

 `#!/bin/bash`

 The above line is a must for a bash shell and helps in creating a shell script.
 Also it should be in the first line in any bash shell file.

-Setting the environments for Mysql application.
+Set the environments for Mysql application.
 These can be invoked when running the **docker run** command
 ```
 set -e